 Part 1 Definitions 4

-Part 2 Definition of Developmental Disability and Criteria for developmental disability 10
+Part 2 Definition of Developmental Disability and Criteria for dDetermining

+52 - 2622 - 52 developmental disability

-2.1Dof developmental disability
+initions2.12Young child with a developmental disability defined

-2.1 Del 2.2 3

-Criteria for assessing developmental disability in a young child
+2. 2 3 Criteria for assessing developmental disability in a young child

 2.34 School-age child or adult with developmental disability defined

-2. 45 Intellectual disability defined.
-12
+2.45 Intellectual disability defined 1 2

-2. 5 6 Criteria for determining whether a school-age child or adult has 10
+2.56 Criteria for determining whether a school-age child or adult has

-26 intellectual disability 12
+intellectual disability 12

-2.6 Process for determining whether a school-aged child or adult has an intellectual disability 10
+2.6 Process for determining whether a school-aged child or adult has an intellectual

-2.7 12
+disability 12

 2.7 Criteria for determining whether a school-age child or adult has an Autism

-Spectrum Disorder pervasive developmental disorder (PDD) and is a person with 1.4
+Spectrum Disorder pervasive developmental disorder (PDD) and is a person with

-2.0 a developmental disability
+a developmental disability

-2.8 Pervasive developmental disorder Autism Spectrum Disorder defined
+2.8 Pervasive-developmental disorder Autism Spectrum Disorder defined

-2.9 Criteria for determining whether a person has PDDAutism Spectrum Disorder 14
+2.9 Criteria for determining whether a person has PDDAutism Spectrum Disorder 1 4

-2.10 Essential components of an assessment to determine Autism Spectrum Disorder 1.5
+2.10 Essential components of an assessment to determine Autism Spectrum Disorder

-0.11 PDD.
+PDD.

 2.11 Significant deficits in adaptive behavior defined

 2.12 Criteria for assessing adaptive behavior in a school-age child or adult

 2.13 Manifested before age 18

 2.14 Nondiscrimination in assessment 18

-Part 3 Recipient Criteria 18
+Part 3 Recipient Criteria 10

-3.1 Who can be a recipient 18
+3.1 Who can be a recipient

 3.2 Recipients shall be Vermont residents

+3.3

-3.3 Exceptions
+3.4 Exceptions

-3.4 People receiving services on July 1, 1996

 3.5 Eligibility after leave of service

+3.3 Englothity after leave of service 19

 Part 4 Application, Assessment, Funding Authorization, Programs and Funding Sources,

-Notification, Support Planning and Periodic Review 19
+Tare Notification, Support Planning and Periodic Review 19

 4.1 Who may apply

-4.2 Application form 19
+4.2 Application form

 4.3 Where to apply

 4.4 Screening

 4.5 Assessment

 4.6 Authorization of funding for services

 4.7 Notification of decision on application Available programs and funding sources

-4.8 Choice of provider Special initiatives.
+4.8 Choice of provider Special initiatives

-4.9 Individual support agreement
+4.9 Individual support agreement.

-4.9 Notification of decision on application
+4.9 Notification of decision on application 33

+11/ 1 TO MIT WILL OIL WOULD OIL WOOD IN THE